You are a Master Mason.

-There are also affiliate bodies that are open to Master Masons only, such as Shriners, Inc.
+There are also affiliate bodies that are open to Master Masons only, such as the Shriners, and other.

 I would like to preface this section be encouraging the reader to get familiar with the brethren and ritual of your lodge before you join one of these bodies.

 You have the rest of your life to join as many appendant/concordant bodies as your heart desires.
 It will not be worth it, in my opinion, to rush into so many different groups at one time.

 I personally waited for about three years and got to know Freemasonry itself before I went on to join my first appendant/concordant body, and I am glad that I did.